Sachin2903/Java_DSA/javaPart1.md

 ## Tiling power

-given a 2*n board and titles of asize 2*1 count the number od ways to the given board using the 2\*1 titles (A tile can either be olaced horizontally or vertically)
+given a 2*n board and titles of asize 2*1 count the number of ways to the given board using the 2\*1 titles (A tile can either be olaced horizontally or vertically)

 ```java
     public static int tileProblem(int n) {